ImmutableVariable/learnityourself/docs/python/04-data-structures/03-tuples.md

 ## Tuple Methods

-Tuples have only two built-in methods:
+Tuples have only two built-in methods: `count()` and `index()`.
+These methods are useful for counting occurrences of a value and finding the index of a value, respectively.

 ```python
 numbers = (3, 1, 4, 1, 5, 9, 2)